 WebMD

-Why we like web forms like this one: These web forms are an efficient and effective way for patients to get the answers they are looking for.
-The form uses both visual aids and checklists to streamline the process of connecting symptoms to possible conditions and treatments.
+Why I like this web form: These web forms are an efficient and effective way for patients to get the answers they are looking for.
+I like that the form uses both visual aids and checklists to streamline the process of connecting symptoms to possible conditions and treatments.

 Avocado Green Mattress

 The process of choosing a mattress has a lot of variables.
 This can make it difficult to narrow down choices.
-This form uses lighthearted and thoughtful copy to steer shoppers toward the right mattress.
+This form uses lighthearted and thoughtful copy to steer shoppers toward the right mattress for them.

 Onboarding Form